thoth-station/external-janusgraph-service/README.md

 Thoth: external JanusGraph Service
 ==================================

+*OBSOLETED* This role is no longer used by Project Thoth, we have migrated the knowledge graph to Dgraph.

 This role will create an OpenShift Service object to integrate an external JanusGraph Server.

 Role Variables